HomeSite Map

 The second verse then appears, the instrumentation now omitting the backing vocals as heard in the first verse.
 Instead we hear sporadic handclaps in random places throughout the verse while Ringo keeps a steady beat on drums, omitting drum fills except for the final seventh measure after the 'Beatles break.'
 This last measure also includes a swell of background vocals which continues into the third verse that follows.
 This third verse returns to the instrumentation of the first verse, Ringo's third and fifth measure drum fills included.
 The background vocals swoop somewhat differently in this third verse, while George's guitar runs alter appropriately as well.

 The second refrain comes next, this one only seven measures long due to being the final segment of the song with nothing to segue into.
 Instead, the seventh measure in 2/4 time that ends with the anticipated downbeat completes the song, Paul emphasizing the final two beats with the words “Oh, yeah.”
 The arrangement and instrumentation here is identical to the previous refrain, George altering his lead guitar lines once again, leaving his final note ringing as the song fades away.
-Although there are three more segments to the “Abbey Road” medley yet to come, “Bathroom Window” fades to silence as a sort of intermission, giving both them and us a chance to regroup and prepare for what could be referred to as 'act two.'
+Although there are three more segments to the “Abbey Road” medley yet to come, “Bathroom Window” fades to silence as a sort of intermission, giving both them and us a chance to regroup and prepare for what could be referred to as "act two."

 American Releases